SomeGuyWithLaptop/Forda-Transl8/README.md

-# Forda-Transl8 (Translator with Sentiment Analyis)
+# Forda-Translate (Translator with Sentiment Analyis)

 Google Translate with VADER Sentiment Analysis (deployed in streamlit)